-In March 2003, we entered into an agreement of understanding with Surtsey Productions, Inc. whereby we have guaranteed up to \$1,250,000 of the debt incurred by Surtsey Productions, and its subsidiary Surtsey Media, LLC, in closing the acquisition of a construction permit for KFJX-TV station in Pittsburg, Kansas.
-Surtsey Productions is a multi-media company 100%-owned by Dana Raymant, the daughter of Mr. Christian, our President, Chief Executive Officer and Chairman.
-At December 31, 2006 there was \$1,061,000 of debt outstanding under this agreement.
+In March 2003, we entered into an agreement of understanding with Surtsey Productions whereby we have guaranteed up to \$1,250,000 of the debt incurred by Surtsey Productions, and its subsidiary Surtsey Media, LLC, in closing the acquisition of a construction permit for KFJX-TV station in Pittsburg, Kansas.
+At December 31, 2007 there was \$1,061,000 of debt outstanding under this agreement.
 In consideration for the guarantee, a subsidiary of Surtsey Productions has entered into various agreements with us relating to the station, including a Shared Services Agreement, Technical Services Agreement, Agreement for the Sale of Commercial Time, Option Agreement and Broker Agreement.
 We do not have any recourse provision in connection with our guarantee that would enable us to recover any amounts paid under the guarantee, other than as provided in our various agreements.
-We paid fees under the agreements during 2006 of approximately \$4,100 per month (\$4,100 per month during 2005 and \$4,000 per month during 2004) plus accounting fees and reimbursement of expenses actually incurred in operating the station.
+We paid fees under the agreements during 2007, 2006 and 2005 of approximately \$4,100 per month plus accounting fees and reimbursement of expenses actually incurred in operating the station.
 The station, a new full power Fox affiliate, went on the air for the first time on October 18, 2003.
 Under the FCC's ownership rules we are prohibited from owning or having an attributable or cognizable interest in this station.